 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
-Complaints are managed by the Executive Headteacher, Head of School, other members of the senior leadership team and governors.
+Complaints are managed by the headteacher, other members of the senior leadership team and governors.
 An explanation of the complaints procedure is included in the safeguarding information for parents and pupils.